leeoniya/uPlot/docs/investigations/scale-range-policy.md

 u.setScale('y', {min: null, max: null});
 ```

+## Redraw and extrema caches

+`redraw()` and `redraw(true, true)` rebuild series paths and retain the current X bounds.
+Automatic scale scheduling, scanner callbacks, and range callbacks still run.

+For unchanged data and a valid cache, the built-in Y scanner aggregates cached extrema without reading data values again.
+Custom scanners still control their own data access.
+Empty caches remain cache misses.

+A redraw does not replace an existing pending X request.
+Data updates, zooms, and automatic resets retain their normal invalidation behavior when they share a commit with redraw.

+An X request can leave a Y scale uncalculated because its bounds are explicit or its `auto` callback suppresses recalculation.
+The private `redrawDirty` set records these deferred invalidations without immediately discarding public extrema caches.
+A later redraw clears the affected caches before recalculating that scale.
+This preserves custom full-domain caches while automatic recalculation remains suppressed.

+`setData()` invalidates extrema even with `resetScales: false`.
+After an in-place data change, callers must still call `setData()`.
+Mutating data and calling only `redraw()` is unsupported.

+`redraw(false, true)` remains an axes-and-layout refresh without scale processing. `redraw(false, false)` retains cached paths unless other pending work invalidates them.

 ## Empty data

 With empty data, a custom scan callback runs once with undefined indices.
 Boolean and default scans produce null extrema.